neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 initialization stage when using the Cardinal executable.
-The only exception is that we specify the number of threads on the command line with `--n-threads=<threads>`, a MOOSE command line parameter (in other words, OpenMC's command line specification of threads with `-s <threads>` is ignored.
+The only exception is that we specify the number of threads on the command line with `--n-threads=<threads>`, a MOOSE command line parameter (in other words, OpenMC's command line specification of threads with `-s <threads>` is ignored).
 If you want to use any of OpenMC's command line features, we recommend running with the `openmc` executable built as part of Cardinal's compilation process.